 A conversation developed in response to my Hail the Setter! post on the subject of coach vs. player play calling.
-That actually stimulated Oliver at Volleyblog to put up his own post.
-It includes a comparison he did between volleyball and American football for his German coaching qualifications.
+That actually stimulated a fellow (now former) blogger to put up his own post.
+It included a comparison he did between volleyball and American football for his German coaching qualifications.
 I thought it was worth developing a deeper discussion of the play calling subject.
 That is the motivation for this article.

 There are a couple of ways to think about play calling from a volleyball perspective.
 One is defining a basic offensive or defensive structure.
 The other is looking at things on a rally-by-rally, or even play-by-play perspective.
 The former deals with looking at broad patterns, both in terms of your own team’s strengths and weaknesses and the tendencies of the opposition.
 For example, you may generally play a perimeter defense, but go rotation against certain teams for better tip protection.
 Those are important considerations, but it’s the more micro level play-calling that’s the real subject here.